amostafa147/dsc30-2024-ss2/syllabus.md

 - PAs are released every week on the course schedule page.
 - You may turn in your code as many times as you like before the deadline, but only the most recent submission will be graded, so it's a good habit to submit early and often.
-- If not specified, all assignments must be done **individually**.
+- All assignments must be done **individually**.
-- Deadline: Specified on the write-up (usually Mondays).
+- Deadline: Specified on the write-up.
 - You are allowed to submit the assignments late 5 times (you have 5 slip days).
 Can't use more than 1 slip day per assignment.
-- If you submit late as a group then each student will loose a slip day.
-If one of the students does not have a slip day, then you can't submit late.
 - None of the programming assignments will be dropped.
 - This category is capped at 100%.